jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - tinyint
        - 1 byte integer, usually used to indicate a Boolean with 0 = False and 1 = True.
      * - varchar
        - String, typically short and indexable.
-The length is the number of chars, not bytes (so Unicode friendly).
+The length is the number of chars, not bytes, to support multi-byte character sets.
      * - longtext
        - A long block of text, usually not indexed.
      * - date